jc-prg/birdhouse-cam/README.md

 4. Initial start to create a config file, see (2.5) and [First run and device configuration](#First-run-and-device-configuration)
 5. Add lines to crontab to start on boot, see (2.7.i)
 6. Examine logging messages if there are any problems, see (1.6)

+#### (4) Update existing installation

+Use ```sudo git pull``` in the root directory to get the latest state of the software.
+If you're updating an existing installation it's highly recommend to back up you're current configuration and start with a fresh one:

+* Remove your server config [.env](.env) and create a new one from the file [sample.env](sample.env)
+* Remove your data and device configuration [data/config.json](data/config.json), when restarting the server a fresh one will be created.

+When created the new files, adapt the new config files to your needs.
+Check the log files for errors, e.g., using ```./watchlog```.

 ### First run and device configuration